Please click a club title to view the respective website

 Soroptimist International of Perth was the first club established in Western Australia in 1949 and has clubrooms in West Perth.
 With the formation of a club in Fremantle in 1953 the Region of Western Australia was established.
-Over the years new clubs have continued to be formed, or expanded, throughout the State with the latest being Mandurah in 2012.
+Over the years new clubs have continued to be formed, or expanded, throughout the State with the latest being Bunbury in 2015.

 We are currently looking to start new clubs in Busselton, Broome and Ellenbrook. >>Click here for more details<<

 Our members across Western Australia may vary in age, background and experience, but we all have a common goal, to improve the lives of women and girls throughout our local area, our country and internationally.
 We strive to achieve our goal through Awareness, Advocacy and Action, and we also aim to have fun while we are doing it.

 With the theme of ‘Soroptimists Educate to Lead‘, our arena for Action is usually our local area, working through hands-on projects such as providing assistance at schools, aged care facilities, environment clean-ups, and assisting at events such as the Bike Hike, Trek the Trail, and Australia Day, to name but a few.
 Many clubs provide scholarships for sports, education, and adventure such as the Leeuwin Training Ship.
 Most clubs will have some fundraising activities, from which all monies received go directly to the beneficiaries.
 The projects are as many as they are varied, and each club decides their own program for the year.
 Some will support local projects and some clubs have overseas project.